pqpq/beer-o-tron/rpi_setup.md

     cd raspi
     git clone https://github.com/raspberrypi/tools

-Then this lot seems to be copying the libs and general build environment from the Pi to the local machine, presumably so when we cross compile we have all the right libs ready and waiting, rather than having to create some kind of cross compile environment that may or may not match the target:
+Then this lot seems to be copying the libs and general build environment from the Pi to the local machine.
+Presumably so that when we cross compile we have all the right libs ready and waiting.
+Otherwise we'd have to create some kind of cross compile environment that may or may not match the target:

     mkdir sysroot sysroot/usr sysroot/opt
     rsync -avz pi@masher:/lib sysroot